PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_traffic.md

 ---
-title: Sample for a file with traffic constraints
+title: Traffic constraints and door statuses
 keywords: simulation
 tags: [jpscore, file, simulation]
 sidebar: jupedsim_sidebar
 folder: jpscore
 permalink: jpscore_traffic.html
 summary: Properties of doors can be defined before the start of a simulation.
+Doors have different statuses, which may change during the simulation.
 last_updated: Dec 20, 2019
 ---